msuliot/aws-cost-dashboard/README.md

 ## Features

-- 🌙 Modern dark theme interface
+- 🌙 Modern dark theme interface with smooth animations
-- 💰 Real-time AWS cost analysis
+- 💰 Real-time AWS cost analysis (last 30 days)
 - 📊 Interactive pie chart showing top 5 services by cost
-- 📑 Detailed breakdown of costs per service
+- 📑 Detailed breakdown of costs per service with percentage distribution
 - 🔍 Drill-down capability into usage types for each service
-- 💫 Smooth animations and transitions
+- 💫 Smooth animations and transitions for better UX
-- 📱 Fully responsive design
+- 📱 Fully responsive design for all screen sizes
+- 🎨 Custom-styled scrollbars and tooltips

 ## Prerequisites

 Before you begin, ensure you have the following installed:
-- Node.js (v14 or higher)
+- Node.js (v16 or higher recommended)
-- npm (v6 or higher)
+- npm (v7 or higher recommended)
 - AWS CLI (configured with appropriate credentials)

 ## AWS Credentials Setup